Since the Parish Council have provided youth service we have developed the following Youth Clubs:

 Since January 2018, Youth Service staff have updated consent and ground rules forms for all children and young people.
 If parents have not completed these updated forms since January and would like your child to attend youth clubs in the future, please make sure that you complete the updated forms and return to youth service staff the next time your child attends a session.

-When joining youth clubs there are two other forms that require completion by parents.
+When joining youth clubs there are two forms that require completion by parents.
 The first is the consent form.
 This provides details such as contact information as well as providing photographic and video advice.
 The second is the Ground Rules form which commits the individual to complying with good behaviour requirements.
-You can download the forms here:
+We are currently unable to provide them to download from the website.
+If you need the forms have a work with the youth workers or contact us.

 If you have any questions, please do not hesitate to contact Claire Llewelyn the Parish Clerk.